solygambas/flask-blogging-platform/README.md

 ## Deployment

-- deploying on Heroku with a PostgreSQL database.
+- deploying on Render with a PostgreSQL database.

 Based on [Flask Web Development](https://www.amazon.fr/Flask-Web-Development-Developing-Applications/dp/1491991739) by Miguel Grinberg (2nd edition, 2018)